Edward Norton: 1995–1999: Breakthrough

-2000–2006: Continued success and filmmaking
+2000–2008: Mainstream success and directorial debut

 In 2000, Norton made his directorial debut with the romantic comedy Keeping the Faith, starring as a priest named Brian Finn.
 The film received mixed critical reviews.
 The Dallas Morning News praised his acting and labeled the film "a smart directorial debut".
 Entertainment Weekly remarked that Norton's emergence as a director was decent, but criticized the plot because it "proposes heavy theological aims, then disavows any such thing".
-In 2001's heist film The Score, Norton plays Jack Teller, an ambitious young thief caught in an unlikely alliance with experienced thief Nick Wells (Robert De Niro) arranged by his long-time friend Max (Marlon Brando).
+In 2001's heist film The Score, Norton plays Jack Teller, an ambitious young thief caught in an unlikely alliance with career criminal Nick Wells (Robert De Niro) arranged by his fence, Max (Marlon Brando).
 The Score and Norton's performance was well received.
 The San Francisco Chronicle stated that despite starring with screen legends De Niro and Brando, Norton's acting "outdoes even that of Brando".
 The Los Angeles Times also lauded him as an "enormously gifted young actor" who pulled off the character successfully.

 Norton appeared in four films released in 2002.
 He played kids show host Sheldon Mopes, who quickly rises to fame for his character "Smoochy the Rhino", in the black comedy Death to Smoochy.
 It received negative critical feedback for its plot.
 He also portrayed Nelson Rockefeller in the biopic film Frida, which depicts the life of Mexican artist Frida Kahlo (Salma Hayek).
-Norton rewrote the script several times without credit, focusing on the historical context and adding some humor while retaining Kahlo's real-life crude personality.
-The final screenplay, with Norton's contribution, received positive reviews from critics as well as admiration from the film's co-stars including Hayek and Alfred Molina.
-In the horror film Red Dragon, Norton starred as retired FBI profiler Will Graham, who is assigned to track down a mysterious serial killer utilizing his psychological abilities.
+Norton rewrote the script several times without credit, focusing on the historical context and adding some humor while retaining Kahlo's real-life personality.
+The final screenplay, with Norton's contribution, received positive reviews from critics as well as admiration from the film's co-stars including Hayek and Alfred Molina, who portrayed Kahlo's husband and fellow artist Diego Rivera.
+In the horror film Red Dragon, Norton starred as retired FBI profiler Will Graham, who consults with cannibalistic serial killer Hannibal Lecter (Anthony Hopkins) to catch Francis Dolarhyde (Ralph Fiennes), a serial killer who murders entire families.
 During production, Norton and director Brett Ratner argued frequently over the script.
 "He likes to challenge the director.
 It's all about intellectual debate," Ratner told The Times in 2003. "...
 Edward's instinct is going to be, 'I have to take over this film.'
 He's going to try to rescue the film.
-That's both a blessing and a curse".
+That's both a blessing and a curse."
 Despite mixed reviews, Red Dragon was Norton's most profitable venture in 2002, grossing over $200 million.
-Norton also co-produced and featured in 25th Hour, a film about post-9/11 New York City.
+Norton also co-produced and starred in 25th Hour, a film about a drug dealer in post-9/11 New York City.